Chris Candido: Early career (1986–1992)

-Smoky Mountain Wrestling
+Smoky Mountain Wrestling (1992–1995)

 Championship reigns (1992–1994)

 In 1992, Candido and Sytch (billed as "Tamara Fytch") were signed by Jim Cornette for his Smoky Mountain Wrestling (SMW) promotion.

 Between September and November 1993, Candido won the SMW United States Junior Heavyweight Championship on three occasions, trading the title with Bobby Blaze.
 He went on to win the SMW Beat the Champ Television Championship in December 1993 and again in July 1994.

 In 1994, Candido formed a tag team with Brian Lee, with Fytch managing the duo.
 On April 23, 1994, Candido and Lee defeated The Rock 'n' Roll Express to win the SMW Tag Team Championship.
 They held the titles until August 5, 1994, when they lost to The Rock 'n' Roll Express.
 Candido and Lee regained the titles the next day, but lost them for a second and final time on August 8, 1994.
 Following the second loss, Fytch fired Lee and began exclusively managing Candido.

 NWA World Heavyweight Champion (1994–1995)

-On November 19, 1994, Candido won a 10-man tournament, defeating Al Snow, Dirty White Boy, and Tracy Smothers to win the NWA World Heavyweight Championship, which had been won and immediately vacated by Shane Douglas and ECW that August.
+On November 19, 1994, Candido won a 10-man tournament, defeating Al Snow, Dirty White Boy, and Tracy Smothers to win the NWA World Heavyweight Championship, which had been vacated by Shane Douglas and ECW that August when Douglas won it in a separate tournament.
 Candido's reign came at a time when exposure for the National Wrestling Alliance was limited, as there was no national television outlet for the organization's remaining affiliates.
 His title defense matches were mostly held in SMW and on the independent circuit.
 Candido dropped the title to Dan Severn on February 24, 1995.

 In late 1994, Candido formed a tag team with Boo Bradley (a parody of the To Kill a Mockingbird character Boo Radley).
 At "Christmas Chaos" on December 28, 1994, Candido attacked Bradley after they lost a bout to Tracy Smothers and Cactus Jack.
 In a controversial angle, Fytch kidnapped Bradley's pet cat, Boots, and brought a bag supposedly containing the cat to the ring, which Candido then leg dropped, (kayfabe) killing Boots.
-The angle led to a feud between Candido and Radley, which culminated in a loser leaves town dog collar match at Sunday Bloody Sunday II on February 26, 1995 that was won by Bradley.
+The angle led to a feud between Candido and Bradley, which culminated in a loser leaves town dog collar match at Sunday Bloody Sunday II on February 26, 1995, that was won by Bradley.
 This marked Candido's final appearance in SMW before he and Fytch joined the World Wrestling Federation.